zsiglin/node-wkhtmltopdf/README.md

 **This fork adds support for multi-URL input as well as the ability to specify a timeout on the wkhtmltopdf process.**

-In order to utilize the timeout option the GNU timeout binary must be present on your system and in your path
+In order to utilize the timeout option the GNU timeout binary must be present on your system and in your PATH.

 ## Installation